-Amblyopia is a condition in which one eye does not see as well as the other even though the eye is healthy.
-It is characterized by vision that cannot be improved with glasses.
+Amblyopia, also known as lazy eye, is a condition that occurs when the brain and the eye do not work together properly, resulting in reduced vision in one eye.
+One eye does not see as well as the other even though the eye may be healthy.
 Anything that interferes with clear vision from birth until around 6 years of age can cause amblyopia.

 Causes of Ambylopia